-The authors based the research on the impact that machine learning from AI applications can have to help obstetricians estimate the weight of a fetus better.
+The authors based the research on the impact that machine learning from AI applications can have on helping obstetricians estimate the weight of a fetus better.

 The approach used here uses data from intrapartum recordings and uses simple machine learning algorithms combined in an ensemble model.

-An ischemic stroke happens when there is a blockage in the arteries that pump blood to the brain.
+An ischemic stroke happens when there is a blockage in the arteries that pumps blood to the brain.

 It can occur by the formation of a blood clot within the brain, commonly known as a thrombotic stroke.

 According to the Stroke Center organization, about 88 percent of all strokes are Ischemic strokes.
-It is also a disease that tends to affect more women than men.
+It is also a disease that affects more women than men.

 However, it doesn’t discriminate according to age.
-The research presented here aims to exploit the knowledge in the medical community when it comes to predicting the risk of ischemic stroke in individuals.
+The research presented here aims to exploit the knowledge in the medical community for predicting the risk of ischemic stroke in individuals.